Status: In Planning

-Planning is underway to extend Amtrak’s Vermonter service north to Montréal in the next couple of years.
+Planning is underway to extend Amtrak’s Vermonter service north to Montréal.

 As part of this project, new joint customs and immigration facility is to be built at Central Station in Montréal, Quebec for both the Canada Border Security Agency and U.S. Customs and Border Protection.

 This facility would allow Amtrak passengers departing from Montreal on the Vermonter and Adirondack to clear U.S. customs and immigration prior to boarding the train, using a process that is known as preclearance.

 In the reverse direction, passengers on these two trains would clear Canadian customs and immigration upon arrival in Montreal.

 This setup would be similar to the way that passengers on flights to/from the United States are processed at airports in Canada today.